travis-ci/docs-travis-ci-com/user/reference/xenial.md

 | svn     | 1.9.3   |

 ### Compilers and Build toolchain

-clang and llvm 7 are installed. cmake 3.12.4 is available.
+* clang and llvm 7 are installed.
+* cmake 3.12.4 is available.
 The gcc toolchain is available from the Ubuntu repositories.

 ### Docker

-Docker 18.06.0-ce is installed, and docker-compose 1.23.1.
+* Docker 18.06.0-ce is installed
+* docker-compose 1.23.1.

 ## Ruby images

-The following rubies are pre-installed: 2.4.5, 2.5.3.
-Other ruby versions may be acquired by specifying e.g. `rvm: 2.5.2` in your configuration.
+* Pre-installed Rubies: `2.4.5` and `2.5.3`.
+* Other ruby versions can be installed during build time.

 ## Python images

-The following pythons are pre-installed: `2.7.15`, `3.6.5`, and `3.7.1`.
+* Pre-installed Python versions: `2.7.15`, `3.6.5`, and `3.7.1`.

-Python 2.7.15 will be used when no version is explicitly set.
+* Python `2.7.15` will be used when no language version is explicitly set.

 ## JavaScript and Node.js images

-The newest nvm is available to all images.
-NodeJS 11.0.0 and 8.12.0 are installed by default.
+* The newest nvm is available to all images.
+(FIX: is there a version we can use here?)

+* Pre-installed NodeJS versions: `11.0.0` and `8.12.0`.

 ## Go images

-Go 1.11.1 is installed by default.
-You can specify any other version with the `go:`-key.
+* * Pre-installed Go: `1.11.1`

+* * Other ruby versions can be installed during build time by specifying the language versions with the `go:`-key.

 ## JVM (Clojure, Groovy, Java, Scala) images

-The following JVMs are preinstalled: `openjdk10`, and `openjdk11`.
-Any other jdk, including Oracle's, can be acquired if available by specifying `jdk`.
-For the JVM tooling, the following versions are installed:
+* Pre-installed JVMs: `openjdk10`, and `openjdk11`.

+* Other JDKs, including Oracle's, can be acquired if available by specifying `jdk`.

+* The following table summarizes the Pre-installed JVM tooling versions:

 | package | version |
 +---------+---------+